nishantjr/ml-tableau/docs/tableau.md

 Proof

-:   We will build a pre-model for the game by associating each constant in each
+:   We will build a strategy for the game by associating each constant in each
-    position $p$ in the constructed strategy with an element in the model through a function $\rho_p$, while maintaining the invariant that under this interpretation the atoms in the sequent are satisfied.
-We will then show that the strategy must be a pre-model -- i.e. winning for player 0.
+    position $p$ in the constructed strategy with an element in the model through a function $\rho_p$, while maintaining two invariants:

+    1. under this interpretation the atoms in the sequent are satisfied.
+    2. every element in a sequent has distinct interpretations.

+    We will then show
+    that the strategy must be a pre-model -- i.e. winning for player 0.

     The root position of the game is labeled with